mosaicnetworks/evm-lite/deploy/README.md

 the evm-lite HTTP service for example) may be opened from the Dockerfile (cf depoly/build/docker) or Terraform main.tf.

-Containes are assigned names and hostnames of the form `node0...node4...nodeN`, and can use those hostnames directly to communicate with one-another within the `monet` subnet.
+Containers are assigned names and hostnames of the form `node0...node4...nodeN`, and can use those hostnames directly to communicate with one-another within the `monet` subnet.
 To access a container from the host, use the `172.77.5.X` address.